Lyam0udi/GitGitHubLearning/README.md

 - **Selecting Commits:** Learn how to identify and choose the commits you want to cherry-pick into another branch.
 - **Applying Commits:** Apply selected commits to your current branch while maintaining the commit message and changes.

+### Git Workflows

+Advanced Git workflows offer strategies for managing complex development scenarios.
+We'll cover some popular Git workflows, including:

+- **Feature Branch Workflow:** An extension of the basic branching and merging strategy, this workflow encourages creating dedicated branches for each feature or bug fix.
+- **Gitflow Workflow:** A branching model that defines specific branch types and their purposes, making it easier to manage releases, hotfixes, and feature development.
+- **GitOps Workflow:** A modern approach to using Git for managing infrastructure and deployments.
+Explore how GitOps principles can streamline DevOps practices.